 For colonial atmosphere in the Centro Histórico, you can’t beat The Melville, a 20-suite boutique hotel housed in a neoclassical former post office on Constitución.
 The leafy courtyard and hand-picked antiques in each room lend the place an air of Old World romance.
 Read reviews and get rates for The Melville.

 Casa Lucila is an eight-room boutique hotel on the beachfront that marries traditional Mexican style with contemporary comforts like flat screen TVs, espresso makers and a small spa offering a range of massages and body treatments.
+Read reviews and get rates for Casa Lucila.

 Hotel La Siesta might not have the most inspiring décor around, but it’s great value and many of the rooms have spectacular views of the sea.
 Read reviews and get rates for Hotel La Siesta.